MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 2/Electrons.md

 					~ Each sphere is a single orbital
 				- 1ns = closest orbital; spherical
 				- 2ns = 2nd closest orbital; spherical but larger than 1n
-				- p subshells are made up of three dumbell-shaped orbitals
+				- p subshells are made up of three dumbbell-shaped orbitals
 				- 2np = principle shell 2n has a p subshell (shell 1 does not)
 			c.
 Energy levels
 				- Electrons have potential energy related to their position